Three Reasons Why Packers Will Lose Potential Super Bowl Preview to Broncos

 GREEN BAY, Wis. – The Green Bay Packers, with a four-game winning streak that includes huge wins against Lions and Bears, will visit the Denver Broncos, who have won 10 consecutive games to take the top spot in the AFC, in a potential preview of Super Bowl LX on Sunday.

-Here are three reasons why the Packers will take a Mile High tumble and lose to the Broncos, with the other side of this story coming tonight.
+Here are three reasons why the Packers will take a Mile High tumble and lose to the Broncos.

 1. Denver’s Overwhelming Defense